molstar/molstar/docs/v6-architecture.md

 ### 9.2 Migration tool

-Ship `@molstar/migrate-6` with dry-run output and a report of unresolved/manual changes.
+Ship `@molstar/migrate-6-cli`, exposing `molstar-migrate-6`, with dry-run output and a report of unresolved/manual changes.
 It should:

 1. Rewrite imports/re-exports using resolved paths and symbol-aware exceptions, including mixed imports of base spec helpers and default specs.
 2. Replace in-repo cross-layer relatives with public package subpaths.
 Normalize `.js` suffixes on legacy package imports to the new extensionless exports.